dotslashsimran/dotslashsimran/README.md

 ### Hi there 👋 Thank you for stopping by my profile!
 I'm Simran, a Computer Science student.
 I strive to learn something new everyday, polish my skills, travel and surround myself with people with similar interests.
-Feel free to reach out

 - I'm currently learning C
 - How to reach me: